spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

 Make sure that the plugins are set up correctly:

-1. Go to the PDP of a configurable product, make sure that you are able to open the configurator page and return to the PDP with the configuration saved.
+1. Go to the PDP of a configurable product, make sure that you can open the configurator page, and return to the PDP with the configuration saved.

-2. Add a configurable product to cart, go to the Cart page, make sure that you are able to open the configurator page and return to the Cart page with the configuration saved.

-3. Add a configurable product to the wishlist, go to the wishlist page and make sure that you are able to open the configurator page and return to the wishlist page with the configuration saved.
+2. Add a configurable product to the wishlist.
+Then, go to the wishlist page and make sure that you can open the configurator page and return to the wishlist page with the configuration saved.

-4. Add a configurable product to the shopping list, go to the shopping list page and make sure that you are able to open the configurator page and return to the shopping list page with the configuration saved.
+3. Add a configurable product to the shopping list.
+Then, go to the shopping list page and make sure that you can open the configurator page and return to the shopping list page with the configuration saved.

 {% endinfo_block %}

 1. Set up widgets as follows:
     1. Register the following plugins to enable widgets:

     | PLUGIN                                            | SPECIFICATION                                                                                  | PREREQUISITES | NAMESPACE |
 ---------------------------------------------------|------------------------------------------------------------------------------------------------| --- | --- | --- |